syncfusion-content/ej2-javascript-docs/ej2-javascript/chart/data-markers.md

 <!-- markdownlint-disable MD036 -->

-Markers can be added to the points by enabling the [`visible`](../api/chart/markerSettingsModel/#visible-boolean) option of the marker property.
+Markers can be added to points by enabling the [`visible`](../api/chart/markerSettingsModel/#visible-boolean) option of the marker property.
+By default, distinct markers will be enabled for each series in the chart.

 {% if page.publishingplatform == "typescript" %}